 Captain Cook Birthplace Museum

-If you enjoyed this museum you will probably also like the Captain Cook Memorial Museum in Whitby.
+If you enjoyed this museum, you may also want to visit the Captain Cook Memorial Museum in Whitby.

 Amenities